cyberdreadx/rougee-play-beats-docs/docs/guides/artist-guide.md

 <div align="center">
   <strong>Start Your Artist Journey Today! 🎤</strong>

-  Upload your first song and begin building your community on ROUGEE.PLAY.
+  Upload your first song and begin building your community on ROUGEE.
 </div>